 Environmental Heritage: Quakers have a tradition of simplicity and a testimony for the stewardship of the Earth.
 We are committed to living in harmony with our environment.

 Almost everything we consume to date has originated with the burning of fossil fuels.
 This course is simply not sustainable and as a spiritual society with concerns for our fellow man and woman we hope to do what we can in sustaining our future for the long term.
 In our fossil fuel burning pie at right, the bulk of our consumption and damaging emissions comes from Coal for electricity, Propane for heating, and Gasoline for driving to and from meeting.
 All of these needs now in the 21st century can be not only met with clean renewable enrgy from the sun and wind, but they are actually less expensive in the long run!

 Previous Evnironmental Initiatives: In 2011, AFM signed up for 100% clean renewable utility electricity via Interfaith Power and Light of DC/MD/VA.
 This eliminated our use of coal and oil for electricity.
 Then we just completed our own solar system in January, 2014.
 Earlier in 2011, we had also begun to support EV charging for members use of clean renewable local transportation instead of the estimated 30 gallons of gas we all collectively burn every Sunday driving to/from meeting.

-Geothermal Heating: But the greater portion of our legacy of fossil fuel consumption for AFM is the $4000 a year we were spending (at an ever increassing price) on propane for building heating.
-In 2013 oil (and propane) was up to nearly $4 a gallon making oil (and propane) heating cost as much as straight resistance heating which has always been the most expensive kind of heating there was.
+Geothermal Heating: But the greater portion of our legacy of fossil fuel consumption for AFM was the $4500 a year we were spending (at an ever increassing price) on propane for building heating when a heatpump could do the same job for only about $1500 a year.
+And the electrcity to drive it could be clean wind or our solar.
+In 2013 oil (and propane) was up to nearly $4 a gallon making oil (and propane) heating cost even more than straight resistance heating which has always been the most expensive kind of heating there was.
 As we pondered the eventual replacement of our 20 year old HVAC systems, we seriously considered a geothermal heating/AC system.